sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/language_automaton.rst

 Automata and Rational language
 ------------------------------

-Automata are in a way machines that can realize linear time calculation only requiring a fine memory.
+Automata are sort of machines that can realize linear time calculation only requiring a fine memory.
 For more details see [Ca].

 Automata
 ~~~~~~~~